matsuobasho/codegen_model_comparison/project_analysis.md

 ## Baseline predictions

 I chose 3 functions that represent the range of complexity within our code.
-I will share 2 of them (the 3rd one has our secret sauce for quantifying dealing with uncertainty in energy losses).
+I will share 2 of them (the 3rd one has our secret sauce for uncertainty quantification in energy losses).

 There are adjustable parameters with the generation phase that one can tweak as well.
 Here, we used !!! talk about what was ued.